Jury: 17th-18th century

-19th-century England
+19th century

-In 1825, the rules concerning juror selection were consolidated.
+In 1825, the rules concerning juror selection in England were consolidated.
 Property qualifications and various other rules were standardised, although an exemption was left open for towns which "possessed" their own courts.
 This reflected a more general understanding that local officials retained a large amount of discretion regarding which people they actually summoned.
 In the late eighteenth century, King has found evidence of butchers being excluded from service in Essex; while Crosby has found evidence of "peripatetic ice cream vendors" not being summoned in the summer time as late as 1923.

-20th-century England
+With the adoption of the Juries Act (Ireland) 1871, property qualifications for Irish jurors were partially standardized and lowered, so that jurors were drawn from among men who paid above a certain amount of taxes for poor relief.
+This expanded the number of potential jurors, even though only a small minority of Irish people were eligible to serve.

+Until the 1870s, jurors in England and Ireland worked under the rule that they could not leave, eat, drink, or have a fire to warm themselves by, though they could take medicine.
+This rule appears to have been imposed with the idea that hungry jurors would be quicker to compromise, so they could reach a verdict and therefore eat.
+Jurors who broke the rule by smuggling in food were sometimes fined, and occasionally, especially if the food were believed to come from one of the parties in the case, the verdict was quashed.
+Later in the century, jurors who did not reach a verdict on the first day were no longer required to sleep in the courthouse, but were sometimes put up, at the expense of the parties in the trial, at a hotel.

+20th century

-After 1919, women were no longer excluded from jury service by virtue of their sex, although they still had to satisfy the ordinary property qualifications.
+After 1919 in England, women were no longer excluded from jury service by virtue of their sex, although they still had to satisfy the ordinary property qualifications.
 The exemption which had been created by the 1825 Act for towns which "possessed" their own courts meant ten towns were free to ignore the property qualifications.
 This amplified in these towns the general understanding that local officials had a free hand in summoning freely from among those people who were qualified to be jurors.
 In 1920, three of these ten towns – Leicester, Lincoln, and Nottingham – consistently empanelled assize juries of six men and six women; while at the Bristol, Exeter, and Norwich assizes no women were empanelled at all.
 This quickly led to a tightening up of the rules, and an abolition of these ten towns' discretion.
 After 1922, trial juries throughout England had to satisfy the same qualifications; although it was not until the 1980s that a centralised system was designed for selecting jurors from among the people who were qualified to serve.
 This meant there was still a great amount of discretion in the hands of local officials.